Explore Jobs

 Average Annual Salary: $201,000

-Job Outlook: Psychiatrist jobs are projected to grow 9% through 2030, according to the BLS
+Job Outlook: Psychiatrist positions are projected to grow by 9% through 2030, according to the BLS.

-Job requirements: To become a psychiatrist, you usually need a doctoral degree and 4-6 years of experience.
-Psychiatrists usually study medicine, psychology or nursing.
-The necessary certifications that psychiatrists must have to succeed are Psychiatry and Child and Adolescent Psychiatry.
+Job Requirements: To become a psychiatrist, you generally need a doctoral degree and 4-6 years of residency training.
+Psychiatrists typically study medicine, psychology, or nursing.
+Relevant certifications include Psychiatry and Child and Adolescent Psychiatry.

 Find Psychiatrist jobs near me